redFrik/udk18-Discrete_Structures/udk171214/README.md

 granulator
 --

-try the code in [granulator.scd](https://github.com/redFrik/udk18-Discrete_Structures/blob/master/udk171214/granulator.scd?raw=true). this gui example loads a whole directory of soundfiles and play back fragments from all or some of them.
+try the code in [granulator.scd](https://github.com/redFrik/udk18-Discrete_Structures/blob/master/udk171214/granulator.scd?raw=true). this example loads a whole directory of soundfiles and play back fragments from all or some of them. it also includes a gui.

 unity3d
 ==